michaelbarker/quant2/project2-01.markdown

  - Use the `order` command to move these two variables to the first two columns of the data set.
  - For more information on the `order` command, type `help order`.

-2.2.
+2.2 Regression on Dummy Variables
- - Suppose we want to run a regression of total expense for each sport on the size of the academic institution.
+ - Suppose we want to consider the relationship between total expenditure on sports programs on the size of the academic institution.
  - We can judge size by the number of enrolled students, `EFTotalCount`.
- - We want to include school size as a categorical variable with three values:
+ - We don't think the relationship with size is completely linear, so we want to control for size categories instead.
- - Small = 0 to 999 students, Medium = 1000 to 4999 students, and Large = 5000 or more students.
+ - Size categories: Small = 0 to 999 students, Medium = 1000 to 4999 students, and Large = 5000 or more students.
+ - One way to accomplish this would be to create dummy variables
  - Create two new dummy variables for medium and large schools.
+ - Verify each new variable with a two-way tabulation, reporting any missing values that exist.
  - Run a regression of total expenditure, `TOTAL_EXPENSE_ALL` on the school-size dummies, leaving small schools as the baseline category.

+2.3 Bar Graph
+ - Suppose we want to look at this data graphically.
+ - You can use a bar graph to visualize the relationship shown in the regression above.
+ - A bar graph will show the average value of variable(s) for each category of school size.
+ - To create a bar graph, we need a single categorical variable with three values depending on school size.
- - Instead of creating dummy variables directly, first create a new categorical variable for the different school sizes.
+ - Create a new categorical variable called `schoolsize` based on school size using the categories from the previous question.
  - The new variable should have values of 1 for small schools, 2 for medium schools, and 3 for large schools.
- - This new categorical variable can be used for graphing.
- - Create a bar graph of total expenditure and total revenue over each school category.

-2.3.
- - Typically, to run regressions on categorical variables, first you create dummies, then you include the dummies in the regression.
- - But, a better approach is to first create a new categorical variable for the categories you want.
- - Then, Stata has shortcuts to create dummy variables automatically.
- - First, we will see how this approach works.
-Then we will see several examples where this approach makes things easier.
- - Create a new categorical variable called `schoolsize` based on school size using the categories above.
- - The new variable should have values of 1 for small schools, 2 for medium schools, and 3 for large schools.
  - Confirm the creation of your new variable with a two-way tabulation.
+ - Create a bar graph showing the average total expenditure and average total revenue for each school category.

+2.4 Factor Variables
+ - The previous two questions have shown two ways of representing categorical data.
+ - The same information can be represented as a series of dummy variables or as a single categorical variable.
+ - When working in Stata, it is generally better to use a single categorical variable, rather than constructing dummies.
+ - You need dummies for regression, but Stata has tools for creating these dummy variables automatically.
  - Run the following regression and compare the results to the previous regression:
  ```
  regress TOTAL_EXPENSE_ALL i.schoolsize
  ```
  - This is called factor variable notation.
 Details can be found on the help page: `help fvvarlist`.

-2.4.
-Details of factor variables
+2.5 Details of factor variables
  - When you use factor variable notation, Stata creates a hidden dummy variable for each category of the original variable.
  - You can see the names of the hidden dummy variables by replaying the previous regression results with the option `coeflegend`.
  - Look up the `coeflegend` on the help page for regress to see a description of the option.